Sonnet 467

 These dreams seem worn,

-Yet still for some He rises quite
+Yet still for some, He rises bright,

 And Hope drags on.